openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1) The Credential Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the End-User using Issuer-specific business process.

 (2) The flow defined in this specification begins as the Credential Issuer generates a Credential Offer for certain Credential(s) and communicates it to the Wallet, for example, as a QR code or as a link.
+The Credential Offer contains the Credential Issuer's URL, the credential type(s) and the pre-authorized code.

-(3) The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
-This step is defined in (#credential-issuer-metadata).
+(3) The Wallet uses the Credential Issuer's URL to fetch its metadata as described in (#credential-issuer-metadata) to obtain information on the offered credential types and formats and to determine the Authorization (OAuth 2.0 Authorization Server) and Credential Endpoints.

 (4) The Wallet sends the Pre-Authorized Code obtained in step (2) in the Token Request to the Token Endpoint.
-The Wallet will send a PIN provided by the User, if it was required by the Credential Issuer.
+The Wallet will send a User PIN provided by the User, if it was required by the Credential Issuer.
 This step is defined in (#token_endpoint).

 (5) This step is the same as Step 5 in the Authorization Code Flow.

 It is important to note that anyone who possesses a valid Pre-Authorized Code, without further security measures, would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use case.

-One such mechanism defined in this specification is the usage of PIN.
-If in the Credential Offer the Credential Issuer indicated that the PIN is required, the End-User is requested to type in a PIN sent via a channel different than the issuance Flow and the PIN is sent to the Credential Issuer in the Token Request.
+One such mechanism defined in this specification is the usage of the User PIN.
+The Credential Issuer indicates the usage of User PIN in the Credential Offer and sends the User PIN to the End-User via a second channel different than the issuance flow.
+After the End-User provides the User PIN, his wallet sends the User PIN within the Token Request and the Authorization Server can verify the User PIN.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).